mnmnotmail/website/faq.md

    Messaging protocols like SMTP & Matrix are designed to connect anyone on the Internet with anyone else.
-That entails one or more third party intermediaries to relay messages; such entities incur costs, present external points of failure, and may scan/monetize traffic.
+That entails one or more third party intermediaries to relay messages; such entities incur costs, present external points of failure or attack, and may scan/monetize traffic.
 Given a site-specific messaging protocol,
 Internet sites can exchange messages with their customers/members directly, without intermediate hosts.